 . . .

-I am an Assistant Professor in the Rhetoric and Composition Program in the Department of English at the University of South Florida.
-My research focuses on how memory is made durable in material infrastructures.
+I am an Assistant Professor affiliated with the Rhetoric and Composition Program in the Department of English at the University of South Florida.* My research focuses on how memory is made durable in material infrastructures.
 I teach courses on rhetorical theory, science and technology studies, and rhetorical history.